College Factual by our College Data Analytics Team

 Brown is a large private not-for-profit university located in the medium-sized city of Providence.
 A Best Colleges rank of #21 out of 2,217 schools nationwide means Brown is a great university overall.

-There were about 94.00000000000001 visual & performing arts students who graduated with this degree at Brown in the most recent data year.
-Soon after graduation, visual & performing arts degree recipients generally earn about $22,550 at the beginning of their careers.
+There were approximately 115 visual & performing arts students who graduated with this degree at Brown in the most recent data year.
+After graduating, visual & performing arts degree recipients usually make an average of $22,550 in the first five years of their career.

 More information about a degree in visual & performing arts from Brown University